Updated March 14, 2026 · By Jake Embers

 - Aluminum foil (optional)

 The probe thermometer is crucial here.
 Salmon goes from perfect to hockey puck in about 10 degrees, so guessing won't cut it.
+I learned this the expensive way after ruining three beautiful fillets in my first week.

 Instructions